StrataEdition/Parallel-Rooms-EPK/index.md

 Tying the work together was two miniature rooms: Room One, dark mahogany with an orange glow and an empty chair; Room Two, a stained‑glass window, fleur‑de‑lis wallpaper, and a small rabbit figure.
 These props were used during the recording sessions to establish a central atmosphere for the work.
 The idea of two parallel rooms also shaped the structure of the composition; the pieces mirror each other harmonically with a leitmotif joining them together.

-Room One and Two were performed separately: in March 2025 at Avalon Café and in September 2025 at Spanners within Horsehair, a series curated by Pietro focused on experimental string music.
+Room One and Two were performed separately: in March 2025 at Avalon Café and in September 2025 at Spanners as part of Horsehair, an event series curated by Pietro focused on experimental string music.

 ---